 Renewable Energy.
-Bonneville presently purchases a total of approximately 58 annual average megawatts from various wind energy projects in Wyoming, Oregon, and Washington and small amounts of power from a solar photovoltaic project.
+Bonneville presently purchases a total of approximately 51 annual average megawatts from various wind energy projects in Wyoming, Oregon, and Washington and small amounts of power from a solar photovoltaic project.
 Bonneville also has contracted to purchase 49.9 megawatts from a geothermal project.
 This project has not been built.
-It was originally scheduled to become operational in December 2005, but it is not clear yet whether the site is a viable geothermal resource and the project site is the subject of on-going environmental litigation.
-Bonneville's expectation of the earliest date for commercial operation has been extended beyond October 1, 2021.
+It was originally scheduled to become operational in December 2005, but it is not clear whether the site is a viable geothermal resource; the project site has been the subject of on-going environmental litigation.
+In September 2019, the Ninth Circuit Court invalidated the project's unproven leases (unproven means that the Bureau of Land Management has not determined that these sites are capable of producing geothermal steam in commercial quantities).
+Bonneville's expectation is that this project is unlikely to ever achieve commercial operation and certainly not prior to 2023.